 Up until 2018, he and his crew drove plain white trucks with a magnetic sign on the door.

-In just the first 2 weeks, Yardbirds gained new customers - all because they saw the trucks.
+In just the first 2 weeks, Yardbirds gained new customers - all because they saw the lawn care truck wraps.

 Chase McFarlane of McFarlane’s Lawn & Landscaping, Inc. in Cape Coral, Florida, took his business full-time in 2015.

-He wrapped his first truck at the end of 2017, and it had an immediate effect on his business growth.
+He wrapped his first truck at the end of 2017, and it had an immediate effect on his lawn care business growth.

 McFarlane’s Lawn & Landscaping, Inc. recognized the power in branding through truck wraps.
 His only regret is that he didn’t do it sooner.